zackahl/anagramatic/README.md

 # Anagramatic
-A word game where your tasked with finding as many hidden words or anagrams as you can in under a minute.
+A word game where you're tasked with finding as many hidden words or anagrams as you can in under one minute.

 Try it out here: https://zackahl.github.io/anagramatic/